mullvad/mullvadvpn-app/ios/BuildInstructions.md

 digits).
 1. Edit `App.xcconfig` and `PacketTunnel.xcconfig` and supply the names of your provisioning profiles for development (Debug) and distribution (Release).
+1. Edit `Api.xcconfig` to supply the endpoint that will be used to reach the Mullvad API.
 1. Edit `Screenshots.xcconfig` and supply the name of your provisioning profile.
 We only specify development profile here as we never build UI testing targets for distribution.
 Skip this step if you do not intend to generate screenshots for the app.